cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     identity element.
   - DeserializeElement(buf): Implemented as specified in {{!RFC8032, Section 5.1.3}}.
     Additionally, this function validates that the resulting element is not the group identity element and is in the prime-order subgroup.
+If any of these checks fail, deserialization returns an error.
 The latter check can be implemented by multiplying the resulting point by the order of the group and checking that the result is the identity element.
 Note that optimizations for this check exist; see {{Pornin22}}.